Link Search Menu Expand Document

 Development Environment

-We have a Docker image you can run on Linux (native and within Chrome OS), Mac, and Windows (not recommended, see notes) with all the command-line tools and utilities referenced in these instructions pre-installed.
+We have a Docker image you can run on Linux (native and within Chrome OS) and MacOS with all the command-line tools and utilities referenced in these instructions pre-installed.
 This includes:

 • Boost C++ Libraries